-- Performance Level: Block storage is a very fast storage and is one of the most frequently used by applications required for rapid input output operations per seconds (IOPS), such as database servers (DB Server).
-The low latency or rapid IO data access is one of the important reason that block storage is very popular.
+- Performance Level: It is very fast storage and is one of the most frequently used by applications required for rapid input-output operations per second (IOPS), such as database servers (DB Server).
+The low latency or rapid IO data access is one of the important reasons that block storage is very popular.

-- Flexible: Data volumes are very flexible and volume of data can be extended easily with no time as your business grow, and the new block of volume can be easily added when required or needed.
+- Flexible: Data volumes are very flexible, and the volume of data can be extended easily with no time as your business grow, and the new block of volume can be easily added when required or needed.

-- Agility: The other important advantage is that it can be transferred from one server to the other server with a very ease.
-With a flexible amendment of the iSCSI target path, the data can be pointed to other server.
+- Agility: The other important advantage is that it can be transferred from one server to the other server with very ease.
+With a flexible amendment of the iSCSI target path, the data can be pointed to other servers.

-- Filesystem Overhead: many applications like PHP, Apache, share point etc. are known of block storage.
-When this software can write direct to the storage blocks, it removes the additional use of overhead put on the Operating System (OS) filesystem to perform read or write activities.
+- Filesystem Overhead: many applications like PHP, Apache, share point etc., are known for block storage.
+When this software can write directly to the storage blocks, it removes the additional use of overhead put on the Operating System (OS) filesystem to perform read or write activities.
 This method has almost eliminated the IO bottleneck issues, as the system do not need to write the data twice during the operations.